badboy/jabbot/README.md

-If you don't specify login and/or password in any of these ways, Jabbot will fail Nick is automatically set to "jabbot" unless something different is defined If you want you can set the Jabber Resource:
+If you don't specify login and/or password in any of these ways, Jabbot will fail Nick is automatically set to "jabbot" unless something different is defined If you want you can set the XMPP Resource:

     configure do |conf|
       conf.resource ="mybot_resource"
     end

 Default is "jabbot".